spacelift-solutions/tofusible/stacks/tofu/README.md

 2. We use the `tofusible_host` module to gather information about the virtual machines we created.
 3. We output the `tofusible_host`s as a list of hosts in OpenTofu (using native OpenTofu outputs).

+Check out the readme in `modules/tofusible_host` to learn more about the module and how to configure it.

 Take a look at the OpenTofu code for more details.